Hour of the Star: Reception

+Critical response

+Hour of the Star has an approval rating of 80% on review aggregator website Rotten Tomatoes, based on 5 reviews, and an average rating of 7.8/10.

 The film is reviewed in Pauline Kael's ninth collection of movie reviews, Hooked, where she praises it, and particularly the performance of Marcelia Cartaxo.
 The film gets to you, " and the image of Marcelia Cartaxo's Macabea is what does it - the terrible aloneness of this mass woman, this nothing of a woman whom you wouldn't notice on the street.
 Umberto D stood for all the proud, angry old people who couldn't live on their pensions, but he was himself too - his own ornery old man.
 Macabea is most herself in her moments of contentment: she smiles serenely as she celebrates her Sunday by taking a ride in the subway.
 It's the director's triumph that this girl gets away from her.
 Numbed as she is, she's as alive as Amaral or you or I, and more mysteriously so."